razaaliabid87/Multi-Channel-Production-Grade-AI-Sales-Agent/PROJECT_DOCUMENTATION_FULL.md

 ## Project Status

-**Current status:** Portfolio-scale, multi-channel AI sales automation system with core workflows implemented and tested, human-gated pricing, production-minded safety boundaries, and several clearly documented verification items and deferred capabilities.
+**Current status:** Multi-channel AI sales automation system with core workflows implemented and tested, human-gated pricing, production-minded safety boundaries, and several clearly documented verification items and deferred capabilities.

 The implementation should be evaluated according to what is explicitly built and tested rather than treating deferred features as completed functionality.